GeminiWind/microservice-poc/README.md

 It provides basic overview about:
 - How to design microservice architecture
-- What do you need to concern in implementing mircoservice architecture and the way to combat them, such as authentication, service discovery, monitoring
+- What do you need to concern in implementing mircoservice architecture and the way to combat them, such as user authentication, service discovery, monitoring, logging
-- How does microservice work
+- How does service communicate within microservice system
 - The list go on

-Please note that this is POC, not ready to be run in production mode
+**_Note: Do not use this POC in production mode_**

 ## Architecture